ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Grace**: Two or more notes pressed in rapid succession, generally using snaps at or above 1/6.
 - **Hand**: Three notes pressed at the same time.
 Occasionally referred to as a "triple".
 - **Jack**: Three or more consecutive notes in the same column, usually pressed at a faster pace than surrounding notes.
 - **Jump**: Two notes pressed at the same time.
+Occasionally referred to as a "double".
 - **Jumptrill**: A trill consisting of two alternating jumps.
 - **Minijack**: Two consecutive notes in the same column, usually pressed at a faster pace compared to surrounding notes.
 - **Release**: The end of a long note which must be released within a certain timing  window to score the entirety of the note properly.
 - **Roll**: A variation of a stream consisting of notes that go from the first to the last column or last to the first column, usually done in quick succession.
 - **Shield**: A note that appears in the same column immediately before the beginning of a long note.
 - **Split-jumptrill**: A jumptrill which requires the use of both hands at the same time to be performed correctly (i.e two one-handed trills).
-- **Stream**: Constant notes with the same interval that do not repeat to create a minijack.
+- **Stream**: Constant notes with the same interval for at least one beat that do not repeat to create a minijack.
 - **Trill**: More than two notes that alternate between two columns without interruption.

 Refer to the [osu!mania Mapping Guide](https://osu.ppy.sh/help/wiki/Guides/osu!mania_Mapping_Guide) for more pattern terminology.